 Bridging the gap: Talking the language of the C-Suite

 At the risk of repeating ourselves over and over again, when it comes to being seen as more strategic and business-focused there are a few essentials tasks to take care of:

 Build a business case and link it to the overarching strategy

 Develop KPIs and objectives that clearly impact the business in a real way

 That last bit is especially important.
 When it comes to Internal Communications’ importance, it’s about outcomes, not tactics.
 Focus on the change you want to effect internally, and then ladder back to how you can achieve that change.
 Don’t just think about what you should publish on the intranet today; think about how the intranet can help you to achieve those outcomes.

 You know what else is important?
 Thinking outside the little IC box.
 IC guru Advita Patel told us how she took a course on finance for non-finance people to learn more about the terminology used by the CFO’s department, and how she can now sit around the board table and not only follow the conversation, but also have meaningful input.
 If you don’t understand what the financial or overarching business strategic targets are and why they’re important, how can you communicate them and add value to the business?

 In the aforementioned CIPR research, one CEO in the tech industry says: “Internal communication should be pervasive across what we do.
 I think that’s something that is often missed.
 It isn’t a single vehicle, it’s not a single document you send — it has to be right across all your activities — a framework that defines how we interact with all our employees.”

 That’s where Internal Communications platforms and methods can help practitioners to build business cases, be visible and prove the strategic importance of what they do.
-By harnessing collaboration and communication technology such as your G Suite intranet, you can get the hard stats that prove business growth correlates with IC campaigns and employee experience.
+By harnessing collaboration and communication technology such as your Google Workspace intranet (formerly known as G Suite intranet) you can get the hard stats that prove business growth correlates with IC campaigns and employee experience.

 The only question left, then, is which Board member you start getting on board first.